Find Trade Colleges

 The average amount in student loans that medical assisting majors at Ross - Brighton take out while working on their Undergraduate Certificate is $8,213.

-The excellent undergraduate certificate programs at Ross Medical Education Center - Ann Arbor helped the school earn the #2 place on this year’s ranking of the best allied health & medical assisting services schools in Michigan.
-Ross - Ann Arbor is a small private for-profit school located in the large suburb of Ann Arbor.
+A rank of #2 on this year’s list means Ross Medical Education Center - Ann Arbor is a great place for allied health & medical assisting services students working on their undergraduate certificate.
+Ross - Ann Arbor is a fairly small private for-profit school located in the suburb of Ann Arbor.

 While working on their Undergraduate Certificate, medical assisting majors at Ross - Ann Arbor accumulate an average of around $8,213 in student debt.